96boards-projects/self_balancing_bot/README.md

 >Note:
 > 1. Assume Sensors Mezzanine is placed on top of CE board and use groove connector for connecting MPU6050 to I2C0 connector
-> 2. Use two separate batteries for powering CE board and Sensors Mezzanine
+> 2. Use two separate batteries for powering CE board and Motor driver

 ## 4.2) Building